thalescomp/Project-Descriptions-for-Review/DevOps/P0_Sample_Submission.md

 ## Introduction

-This is a sample submission for the Improvement Plan project.
-Use this as a guide as you create your own submission based on either your own situation, or the fictional company described elsewhere in the project materials.
+Use this sample submission as a guide as you create your own submission for the Improvement Plan project.
+Your own submission should not replicate these answers about the ShoeBytes company.
+Rather, it should be based on either your own situation, or the fictional company described later.

 Notice that the submission includes a date for each answer.
 As you progress through the Nanodegree program, you will be invited to return to your Improvement Plan and to update it based on the new skills and techniques you have acquired.
-Please **leave in your previous responses** to each answer, and add a new one below with the date.
+When you revise the plan in this way, please **leave in your previous responses** to each answer, and add a new one below with the date.
 This will make the project a living document that will serve as your own record of what you have learned.

 ## Organizational Snapshot

+#### Provide a brief description of your company and your team's role in it.

+**April 13**

+I work in a small company called ShoeBytes that sells footwear.
+The company has six retail stores in Chicago, Detroit, and Indianapolis.
+We see about 500 retail transactions in each store and another 1,000 transactions online each week.
+Our sales are about $2.5 million annually.
+My team maintains the online storefront.

 #### What is the core function of your team?
 What is the core function of your company or organizational unit?
 Is the core function of your team well aligned with the function of the larger organizational unit or the company as a whole?

 **April 13**

 * Team goal: Provide an online shoe store for customers
+* Organizational unit: Maintain web presence and IT infrastructure for company
 * Company goal: sell customers shoes

 #### Who are your team's customers?
 Are they internal or external?
 What do they need?